ycpcs/cs340-fall2015/index.md

 ## News

+* **Nov 5** &mdash; The [Schedule](schedule.html) has been updated: there will be Clojure review days on Tuesday, Nov 10th and Tuesday, Nov 17th.
+These review days will help you prepare for Exam 2, which will take place on Tuesday, Nov 24th.
+* **Nov 5** &mdash; [Assignment 7](assign/assign07.html) is due Friday, Nov 12th by 11:59 PM.
 * **Oct 29** &mdash; [Assignment 6](assign/assign06.html) is due Friday, Nov 6th by 11:59 PM.
 * **Oct 22** &mdash; [Assignment 5](assign/assign05.html) is due Thursday, Oct 29th by 11:59 PM.
 * **Oct 8** &mdash; The [Schedule](schedule.html) has been updated with topics and readings for the rest of the semester.